simonlabcode/bam2bakR/README.md

 replacing `complete_pipeline` with whatever name you ended up giving the environment, and voila, all of the dependencies are ready to be called upon.

 ### Edit the config file<a name="config"></a>
 In the `config/` directory you will find a file named `config.yaml`.
 If you open it in a text editor, you will see several parameters which you can alter to your heart's content.
-The first and arguably most important parameter is at the top of the file:
+The first parameter that you have to set is at the top of the file:

 ```
 samples: